Pilot 4 Learning Session Notes: Container Technology

 With the Dockerfile ready, we can build the container using the following command (assuming the Dockerfile is in the working directory of the current terminal):

-• -t r_container_from_file assigns a custom name r_container_from_file to the new container image we create.
+docker build -t r_container_from_file .-t r_container_from_fileassigns a custom namer_container_from_fileto the new container image we create.- The

 Much like the Ubuntu container image example, if we want to instead launch an interactive shell using this new container image we can adapt the previous command: